-Planning a wedding with divorced parents is tough, and it can be even more so if one (or both!) of your parents has started to see someone new—especially when it comes to your limited supply of plus-ones.
-If one of your parents has a new S.O. (and there’s no engagement ring in sight), do you have to invite him or her to your wedding?
-This one’s tricky, so we’ve turned to the experts for help.
+Planning a wedding with divorced parents is tough, and it can be even more so if one (or both) of your parents has started to see someone new—especially when it comes to your limited supply of plus-ones.
+If one of your parents has a new significant other (and there’s no engagement ring in sight), do you have to invite him or her to your wedding?

-While the “no ring, no bring” rule is pretty straightforward, it’s becoming less and less common as couples date for long periods of time, live together before getting married, and sometimes skip traditional marriage altogether—meaning long-time boyfriends or girlfriends are getting invited along with their partners.
+While the “no ring, no bring” rule is pretty straightforward, it’s becoming less and less common as couples date for longer periods of time, live together before getting married, and sometimes skip traditional marriage altogether—meaning long-time partners are getting invited along with their dates.
 New boyfriends or girlfriends, however, really depend on the situation.
 If you have space to invite everyone with a guest, it doesn’t matter how long they’ve been dating, but if you’re tight on seats at the table, a new flame may not make the cut.

-So does that apply to your parents too?
+So does that apply to your parents, too?
 Probably not.
-Especially if your parents are paying for some or all of your celebration, they should be allowed to bring a guest—even if it’s your mom’s brand-new boyfriend and you’ll be meeting for the first time at the rehearsal dinner.
-And of course, if they’re in an established relationship, engaged or not, your parents should be at the top of the “and guest” list.
-(Note: If your parent is single or hasn’t yet “defined the relationship,” there’s no need to give them a plus-one; your wedding isn’t the appropriate place for a first or second date!)
+Especially if your parents are paying for some or all of your celebration, they should be allowed to bring a guest—even if it’s your mom’s brand-new boyfriend or girlfriend.
+"Consider if the parent is paying for any portion of the wedding, I call these folks 'The Board' because they're investing in your wedding and as such, they have power," says Kramer.
+"This doesn't mean you have to invite someone just because someone on The Board wants them there, but that we do need to consider that context."
+And, of course, if they’re in an established relationship, engaged or not, your parents should be at the top of the “and guest” list.
+(Note: If your parent is single or hasn’t yet “defined the relationship,” there’s no need to give them a plus-one; your wedding isn’t the appropriate place for a first or second date.)

-The new boyfriend or girlfriend should be given a seat at the same table as the parent he or she is dating for the reception.
-Just as with any guest attending with a date, it’s impolite to split them up, and they’ll be much more comfortable sitting with someone they know!
+The new S.O. should be given a seat at the same table as the parent they are dating for the reception.
+Just as with any guest attending with a date, it’s impolite to split them up, and they’ll be much more comfortable sitting with someone they know.